Terradue/doc-tep-geohazards/source/tutorials/setap.rst

   The information contained in XML annotation is the only one used by the S1-ETAD processor.
-  The advantage of using S1-Annotation products is that they have a size (in MB) by far smaller than standard ones so they can be downloaded in a faster.
+  The advantage of using S1-Annotation products is that they have a size (in MB) by far smaller than standard ones so they can be downloaded faster.

   ..
 TODO: check the note below with @hervé
   .. .. note:: if the requested product is not online you could get an error.